jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 stunningly beautiful sight of "This is the foo view" on a blank page.
 At this point we would edit the files we just created to make our foo page into something.

-The other angular:_______ generators are much the same in their functionality - they exist to save time by handling all the monotonous scaffolding tasks.
+The other angular generators are much the same in their functionality - they exist to save time by handling all the monotonous scaffolding tasks.

-## Build for production
+## Production build and beyond

 Once our app has gotten to the point where we want to release it, we'll want to use the `grunt build` task.
-This is pretty easy:
+This will take our site and build an optimized version for deployment.

     $ grunt build
-    # ... lots of output
+    # ...
+Tasks running ...

-I

-## Smash the hash: Angular's html5mode and htmlPushState

-You might have noticed that we used a hash in our url routing, when going to `/#/foo`.
-This is the way
-that Angular ships by default and it's completely fine, but for us pickier devs there's the [html5Mode][7] setting which uses htmlPushState with a fallback shim for unsupported browsers.
-Open up `app.js`, add the `$locationProvider` service to the `config` function, and tell Angular to use html5Mode:

-    .config(function ($routeProvider, $locationProvider) {
-      $locationProvider.html5Mode(true);
-      //...
-    })

-Now if we visit our app and click on a link to `/foo` for example, it should change to the 'foo' view just as it did with the hash before.
-Everything will work great when clicking around in our app, but once we start making changes to our app, livereload will refresh the browser and it will 404.
-Huh?

-That's happening because our connect server doesn't know how to serve anything other than `/` and static files.
-So it sees `/foo` and looks for that file, which doesn't exist.
-If you've done any ops work using Apache or Nginx, (mod_)rewrite should spring to mind as the solution.
-We'll be using the connect middleware `connect-modrewrite` for this job.

-First we'll install it, saving it to our package.json:

-    $ npm install --save-dev connect-modrewrite

-And then we'll add the following snippet to our Gruntfile in the `connect.options` object in the large `grunt.initConfig` function call, right around line 60.
-This middleware rewrites any request that isn't for a valid static file to `index.html`.

-    connect: {
-      options: {
-        // ...
-        // Modrewrite rule, connect.static(path) for each path in target's base
-        middleware: function (connect, options) {
-          var optBase = (typeof options.base === 'string') ? [options.base] : options.base;
-          return [require('connect-modrewrite')(['!(\\..+)$ / [L]'])].concat(
-            optBase.map(function(path){ return connect.static(path); }));
-        }
-      }
-    }

-Alright, now we reload our browser at `http://127.0.0.1:9000/foo` and it loads (hurray!), but our Angular app isn't initializing and the page is unstyled.
-We can pop open our browser's network inspector and we'll see a bunch of 404s.

-This is because generator-angular assumes that we'll be using the hash mode and generates relative paths like:

-    <script src="scripts/app.js"></script>

-So the browser is looking for `/foo/scripts/app.js`, which obviously doesn't exist.
-I'm a fan of root-relative urls, so I go into `index.html` and turt every script and link tag into root-relative ones:

-    <script src="/scripts/app.js"></script>

-Another option to the relative urls is to set the base url of the site by putting `<base href="/">` in the head, but that's not without [its problems][8].
-There is [some discussion][9] on the generator-angular issue tracker about adding html5mode support, or at least adding the option of a prefix on the script/link tags (either just a slash for root-relative, or a full absolute base url).

-Note that enabling html5mode support also requires us to have a production server that can do the rewriting.
-One of the advantages of Angular is that we can ordinarily do a static deploy to S3 or another static server, reducing devops work and server cost.
-So it's up to you to decide whether or not html5mode is worth it.

-## Fly my pretties!

-Once we've developed our app and you want to deploy a release, we can do so with the `grunt build` command.
-It will run a whole bunch of handy tasks, like minify/uglify, jshint, ngmin, concatenation, etc. Once it's successfully done, it will result in a production-ready build under the `dist` directory.
-We can now push the contents of that directory to a static server and baby, we got a stew goin!
+    Done, without errors.

+    Elapsed time
+    concurrent:dist       8s  ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇ 84%
+    autoprefixer:dist  172ms  ▇ 2%
+    ngmin:dist         258ms  ▇ 3%
+    copy:dist          291ms  ▇ 3%
+    uglify:generated   513ms  ▇▇ 6%
+    Total 9s

+Once the build finishes, we'll have a `dist` directory that we can push to a production server.
+Since Angular is completely a frontend framework, this can be a simple static server like S3.

+In this article, we've just used the Grunt tasks that generator-angular created for us.
+While providing tons of common functionality and a good baseline, it won't fit everyone's needs.
+The nice thing about our setup is that we can add to and modify our Gruntfile with relative ease.

+Need to build to `../../some/other/path/build` instead of `dist`?
+Just change `yeoman.dist` at the top of the `grunt.initConfig` function.
+Want to use less instead of compass?
+Install [grunt-contrib-less][7], add a `less` configuration block, and call the `less` task whereever `compass` would get called.
+Want to use Angular's [html5Mode][] and pushState for prettier urls?
+[I've got us covered][10].

+I haven't even scratched the surface of [available Grunt packages][8].
+Point being, generator-angular produces what can be thought of as a Gruntfile boilerplate for you to build off of.
+Just remember that the more you modify your Gruntfile, the harder it will be to update to a new version of generator-angular.
+It's currently at v0.6.0-rc1,which means the project has the potential for rapid and deep change.

-I hope this article has shown how Yeoman and generator-angular can help you to more quickly and efficiently develop Angular applications.
+I hope this article has shown how Yeoman, Grunt, and generator-angular can help you to more quickly and efficiently develop Angular applications.
+Ping me [@jasontrill][twitter] with any questions, or [open a Github issue][gitissues] if you have any suggestions on how to improve this article.

 [1000]: https://npmjs.org/